umd-codingbuddy/codingbuddy_backend/README.md

-Coding Buddy is a online learing platform for learning programming.
+Coding Buddy is a online learning platform for learning programming.

 This repository is the backend of the coding buddy application.